next-actions/pytest-mh/docs/articles/writing-tests.rst

 Previous sections showed how the things around multihost topologies works, so how should you write a new test?
 Just follow these steps:

 #.
-Choose the topology or list of topologies that test will use
+Choose the topology or list of topologies that the test will use
 #.
 Define the topology outside the test so it can be reused (the topology is
    most likely already defined in the project)
 #.
 Write a skeleton using the topology